AYEG/vue-weather/readme.md

 Check if the key is correct and available to the environment by running
 $ echo $API_KEY

-Start the app
+Starting the app with quasar (you need to have quasar-cli installed)
 $ quasar dev

-- quasar.conf.js has been configured to import API_KEY,
+Quasar.conf.js has been configured to import API_KEY, Example:https://quasar-framework.org/guide/app-quasar.conf.js.html#Example-setting-env-for-dev-build
-Example:https://quasar-framework.org/guide/app-quasar.conf.js.html#Example-setting-env-for-dev-build

 # Notes:
 #  NPM Packages that were used
 eslint
 vuevalidate